dubistweltmeister05/EthnetIP-Mqtt-Bridge/replit.md

 None documented yet.

 ## Notes
-- Application runs in console mode with continuous polling
+- Application runs as Flask web server on port 5000
+- Bridge operates in background thread when started via web interface
 - Data is published with UTC timestamps
 - Supports both authenticated and unauthenticated MQTT connections
+- Web dashboard auto-refreshes status every 3 seconds
+- Configuration can be edited via web interface or directly in config.json
+- Bridge can be controlled (start/stop) via web interface or run standalone with main.py